ICC Cricket World Cup 2007

 Indian team leaves for World Cup

-India Cricket team The Indian cricket team left here early Thursday morning to take part in the World Cup beginning March 11 in the West Indies.
+India Cricket team The Indian Cricket Team left here early Thursday morning to take part in the World Cup beginning March 11 in the West Indies.

 ICC to target test players for drugs at World Cup